Western History & Genealogy Blog

 - Building Histories-Digging through all of the historical resources available to compile your house or building history can be a daunting task.
 We've mapped a number of resources such as Assessor Records and National and State Historic Buildings on a Google map to make your house or building history research a breeze.
 There are also tips on how to search photographs, maps and building permits.
 Plus we have digitized Householder Directories, City Directories and Denver Municipal Facts.

 - Collections- If you just feel like browsing around, we have a vast collection of digitized archival materials in the collections section.

 - myDenver- is a place for you to share your Denver history - upload photographs and favorite stories, and engage in conversations to enrich your Denver community.

-- Creating Communities Mobile Application- The mobile version of the Creating Communities project will enable fans of Denver history to explore our 7 historic neighborhoods.
+- Creating Communities Mobile Application- (Update: 02/13/2014 - The Creating Communities Mobile Application is no longer available.)
+The mobile version of the Creating Communities project will enable fans of Denver history to explore our 7 historic neighborhoods.
 More than just walking tours of Denver, the app features National and State Historic buildings from the Office of Archeology and Historic Preservation (OAHP) at History Colorado and historic photographs from the DPL Western History Digital Image Collection.
 Users of the Creating Communities app can contribute to the Creating Communities experience by adding comments, uploading photos and stories about the places and events featured in these neighborhoods.
 The app is available on iTunes.